 Now, if you’re going to take the time to develop relevant content your followers will profit from, it doesn’t make much sense to post this content when your followers are offline sleeping.
 Doing so certainly won’t help you gain any new followers.

-Research indicates brands usually see the most post engagement during weekdays in the afternoons.
+Research by quicksprout indicates b2b brands usually see the most post engagement during weekdays in the afternoons.
+While b2c brands have engagement on weekends.

 Of course, you’ll want to do some testing yourself to see when your audience is most receptive.
 But generally speaking, timing your posts just right will help you gain exposure.